nand0p/nomadic/warships/README.md

-# Warship Application Pipelines
+# Warship Shared Resources

-Each application, or Warship, has a unique journey and lifecycle.
+### Each application, or Warship, has a unique journey and lifecycle.
+- The terraform resources in this directory are shared amongst all the warship application pipelines.
-1. Docker directory `container`.
+- Docker directory `container`.
 This directory contains application Dockerfile and supporting files.
-2. Terraform template directory `skeleton`.
+- Terraform template directory `skeleton`.
 This example directory is used to deploy Warship Pipelines (CodePipelines).

-To create a Warship Application (container image, pipeline, and deployment):
+###To create a Warship Application (container image, pipeline, and deployment):
 1. Deploy the shared resources (S3 and IAM).
    1. Update `terraform.tfvars` in this directory as needed.
    2. Execute `terraform init` and `terraform apply` in this existing directory.